Liberal Democrats (Slovenia)

-The Liberal Democrats (Liberalni demokrati; LIDE) is a centrist to centre-left Slovenian political party.
+The Liberal Democrats (Liberalni demokrati; LIDE) was a centrist to centre-left Slovenian political party.
 It was founded on 12 January 2022 by the then president of the National Assembly of Slovenia, Igor Zorčič.

 History

 On March 26, 2021, Igor Zorčič, president of the National Assembly of the Republic of Slovenia, with MPs Janja Sluga and Branislav Rajić withdrew from the Modern Centre Party and co-founded a parliamentary group of unaffiliated deputies.
 Since then, possible transfers to other parties have been mentioned several times.
 At the end of 2021, Zorčič announced a new liberal political party.